Gift of Happiness Foundation: Objective

-The Gift of Happiness Foundation serves happiness through giving simple slap-stick comedy shows and useful donations to people whose entire lives as innocent victims of fate, may be filled with only negative, abusive or unhappy experiences.
-We know that positive experiences, like having a good old-fashioned laugh, helps children living in difficult circumstances to cope and gives them a great memory that no-one can steal from them.
-Gift of Happiness Foundation also aim to distribute a wide range of donations at Orphanages, Crisis Centres for abused women and children, Bangkok slums, refugee camps along the Thai/Burmese border, HIV/AIDS centres, homes and schools for physically & mentally challenged children.
+The Gift of Happiness Foundation serves happiness through giving simple slapstick comedy shows and donations to people who may have experienced negative, abusive or unhappy situations.
+Positive experiences and memories, like a good old-fashioned laugh, help children cope in difficult circumstances.
+The Gift of Happiness Foundation also aims to distribute a wide range of donations at orphanages, crisis centers for abused women and children, Bangkok slums, refugee camps along the Thai/Burmese border, HIV/AIDS centers, and homes and schools for physically & mentally challenged children.